View the latest images HERE

-The original King Edward VII Memorial Hospital for Children opened in 1912 following a hugely successful public fundraising campaign, and had a proud history as New Zealand’s first ever purpose built children’s hospital.
+The original King Edward VII Memorial Hospital for Children opened in Wellington on 13 March 1912 following a hugely successful public fundraising campaign, and has a proud history as New Zealand’s first ever purpose built children’s hospital.

-In that same tradition of community support, 110 years later the stunning new Te Wao Nui Child Health Service and Hospital will open its doors in the Mark Dunajtschik and Dorothy Spotswood Building to future generations of kiwi kids across the central region.
+In that same tradition of community support, 110 years later the stunning new Te Wao Nui Child Health Service opens its doors in the Mark Dunajtschik and Dorothy Spotswood Building to future generations of kiwi kids across the central region.

 Mark Dunajtschik and Dorothy Spotswood

-The total cost of the building works, including furniture, equipment and fittings, will be approximately $105 million.
+The total cost of building works, including furniture, equipment and fittings, is approximately $110 million.
 Financial contributions to the hospital include:

 Te Wao Nui – a new integrated Child Health Service

-For the very first time a range of paediatric services will now be brought together, which has allowed the CCDHB to revamp and launch a new integrated Child Health Service and Hospital for the central region.
-As well as inpatient medical, surgical and day patients, for the first time all current children’s clinics and specialty services (including Ophthalmology, ENT, Craniofacial and Orthopaedics), Allied Health and Child Development Service operating clinics will be brought together under one roof.
-This will allow for much easier collaboration across different paediatric specialities for those children with complex or multidisciplinary needs.
+Now, for the very first time, a full range of paediatric services can be brought together under one roof.
+As well as inpatient medical and surgical wards, Te Wao Nui includes all outpatient children’s clinics and speciality services as well as Allied Health and Child Development Service clinics.
+This allows for much easier collaboration across different paediatric specialities for those children with complex or multidisciplinary needs.

 The name Te Wao Nui was chosen after careful consultation with key stakeholders and acknowledges the cultural significance and life-giving properties that Māori associate with the forest.
 Māori revere the forest for its beauty, spiritual presence, and bounty of food, medicines and building materials; and it is fitting that the protective spirit/mauri of the forest is reflected in the name and theming of our new hospital service.

-Work by Weta Workshop will bring Te Wao Nui to life, through murals and theming throughout the hospital that reflects the different layers of the forest ecosystem – canopy, forest floor, and treeline – in a way that is both playful and fun for kids and families.
-An iconic ‘Tree of Life’ will also feature and connect levels 2 and 3 of the building.
+Work by Weta Workshop brings Te Wao Nui to life, through murals and theming throughout the hospital that reflect the different layers of the forest ecosystem – canopy, forest floor, and treeline – in a way that is both playful and fun for kids and families.
+An iconic ‘Tree of Life’ and spiral staircase connects levels 2 and 3 of the building.

 View a short introduction to Te Wao Nui’s name, its story, and some of Weta’s magical interior concepts for the new hospital.